 (THAI: The Tai Village and Muang: P. 11)

-Sri Sainaran moved the Sihinga Buddha image from Sri Dharmaraja to Chiangmai.
-This Sihinga Buddha mentioned here is the same as the Buddha image of Adyudhya known as the Emarald Buddha.
-The Buddha image was brought back later to Ayudhya from Xiang-mai.
-This Sihinga Buddha might not be the same as the Emarald Buddha that was still residing at Angkor.
+Sri Sainaran moved the Sihinga Buddha Image from Sri Dharmaraja to Chiangmai.
+The Sihinga Buddha mentioned here is the same as the Buddha image of Adyudhya known as the Emarald Buddha.
+The Buddha image was brought back later to Ayudhya from Xiang-Mai.
+The Sihinga Buddha might not be the same as the Emarald Buddha that was still residing at Angkor.

 - The End of Prah Ruang